gxxxr-111/canvas-pull/README.md

 2. Edit `config.yml`

     ```yaml
-    WEBSITE: oc.sjtu.edu.cn # Domain of your institute (Should be based on Canvas LMS)
+    WEBSITE: oc.sjtu.edu.cn # Domain of your institute (Should be based on Canvas LMS).
-    ACCESS_TOKEN: xxxxxx    # Your API access token
+    ACCESS_TOKEN: xxxxxx    # Your API access token.
+You can get it from your Canvas LMS.
+    SAVE_DIR: .             # Directory to save the data.
+Default is the current directory.
     ```

 3. Run `main.py`